lacerbi/setup-athanor/README.md

 1. Clone the Athanor repository (or download a ZIP if Git is not installed).
 2. Install all necessary dependencies.
+3. Compile a native desktop application for your system.
-3. Provide you with a ready-to-use local instance.
+4. Provide you with a ready-to-use Athanor installation.

 ## Prerequisites